 That said….beauty is definitely on the itinerary if you can escape the masses.
 I’m almost tempted not to share this as I want it to remain relatively untouched, but search for Las Cabanas beach in El Nido (the main image above) and there you will find true paradise (during my visit there was a local family, a dog, a solo-Swedish backpacker and a fruit seller at the beach).

-Las Canbanas aside, my advice for visiting the Philippines – lower your expectations of paradise and you’re less likely to be disappointed.
+Las Canbanas aside, my advice – lower your expectations of paradise and you’re less likely to be disappointed.

 The most important thing I came away from the Philippines with was determination.
 I feel like I have barely scratched the surface of this beautiful country and my time to leave came too soon.
 But, I will not be beaten.
 I will return.
 But next time I will have a much firmer plan in mind.